Telehealth Now available

 bulkbilled through medicare and DVA where applicable *

-We perform diabetic foot assessments, along with specialised Doppler Ultrasound analysis.
+We perform diabetic foot assessments, along with Doppler Ultrasound analysis.
 In addition, we also recommend and implement tailored treatment options for people with diabetic foot conditions.

 Diabetes is a chronic disease that means a person’s body does not produce enough insulin.